CU-Assignments/experiment-5-trees-ashutoshsharan23/README.md

 >> Breadth-First Search (BFS):

-L>> evel Order Traversal: Traverses each level from left to right.
+>> Level Order Traversal: Traverses each level from left to right.

 ##### Applications of Trees